lukibahr/stars/README.md

 ## TypeScript

+- [rybbit-io/rybbit](https://github.com/rybbit-io/rybbit) - 🐸 Rybbit - open-source and privacy-friendly alternative to Google Analytics that is 10x more intuitive.
 - [hhftechnology/traefik-log-dashboard](https://github.com/hhftechnology/traefik-log-dashboard) - A real-time dashboard for analyzing Traefik logs with IP geolocation, status code analysis, and service metrics.
 Built with React (Shadcn UI) and Node.js.
 - [vespo92/OPNSenseMCP](https://github.com/vespo92/OPNSenseMCP) - MCP Server for OPNSense to act as IaC proxy
 - [RooCodeInc/Roo-Code](https://github.com/RooCodeInc/Roo-Code) - Roo Code gives you a whole dev team of AI agents in your code editor.